 The Lee Honors College is pleased to offer five scholarship opportunities to students that can be used for any term.
 The Lee Honors College Awards Review Committee will determine which award best fits your request, and will award funding based on your proposal.
 Awards are based on the quality of the proposal, not on financial need.
 Individual students will typically not receive multiple awards within a single application period.
+Lee Honors College students are eligible to receive up to two study abroad or research and creative activities awards (or one of each type) during their time as an honors student at WMU.

 - Honors Thesis Research Scholarship ($2,500)